sendamply/docs/docs/X-SMTPAPI/X-SMTPAPI-Overview.md

 # X-SMTPAPI Overview

 You can customize the emails you send via SMTP by using different settings that are defined in the X-SMTPAPI header.
+The value of this header must be JSON.
 These filters will override any default settings you have in the "General" page under the Mail Settings tab.

 ****